Diegopie/thinking-in-react/notes.md

 - [] start refactoring table row as a single component

 ## SRC4 Demo code as a single componenet organized in it's own file
+- [] start updating state via: Identify where your state should live

+## SRC5 - not done